Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 Who tell me? ...
 (Arctic fox)

-The arctic fox cannot boast of large sizes.
-In this beast, the soles of the paws are securely covered with hair.
+The arctic fox cannot boast large sizes.
+The soles of this animal's paws are securely covered with hair.
 Prudent nature did this so that the animal would not freeze them.
-The ears are also wrapped in thick fur and are quite small.
-This does not prevent the fox from hearing perfectly.
+The ears are also covered with thick fur and are quite small.
+This does not prevent the arctic fox from hearing perfectly.

-He also has an excellent sense of smell, but his eyesight, like all dogs, is not sharp.
+He also has an excellent sense of smell, but his vision, like all canines, is not sharp.
 The muzzle is shortened, the body is squat.
 If you need to give a voice, then the polar fox yelps.
 It can also growl to scare the enemy.

 With the onset of cold weather, the tundra becomes hungry.
-Fluffy predator is forced to leave their homes.
-Part of the arctic fox rushes to the north into the Arctic ice zone.
+The furry predator is forced to leave its habitat.
+Some Arctic foxes rush north to the Arctic ice zone.

 Slide 17, 18, 19.

 The reindeer's diet consists mainly of plants.
-In the first place is reindeer moss or reindeer moss.
-The animal takes it out from under the snow coat, scattering it with its hooves.
+In first place is moss or reindeer moss.
+The animal takes it out from under its snow coat, spreading it with its hooves.
 Other lichens, grass, and berries are also eaten.
-Deer and mushrooms do not disdain.
+Deer do not disdain mushrooms either.
 Eats eggs of birds, gaping rodents.
-It can also eat an adult bird, if it has the opportunity.
+It can also feast on an adult bird if given the opportunity.

-The reindeer is a faithful helper and breadwinner of man.
-Domestic and wild deer look no different from each other.
-The difference is only in behavior - some are afraid of people, others are not, considering them to be their protectors.
+Reindeer is a faithful helper and breadwinner for humans.
+Domestic and wild deer are no different in appearance.
+The only difference is in behavior - some are afraid of people, others are not, considering them their protectors.

-The polar bear, reindeer and walrus are listed in the Red Book of Russia.
-To ensure that these animals do not become extinct and there are more of them, nature reserves are being created in Russia.
-There, animals are protected, their characteristics are studied, conditions are created for life and reproduction.
+The polar bear, reindeer and walrus are included in the Red Book of Russia.
+To ensure that these animals do not become extinct and there are more of them in Russia, they are creating nature reserves.
+There, animals are protected, their characteristics are studied, and conditions for life and reproduction are created.

 Take care of animals!